garrandall/popular-music-data/tracks/all-i-want-olivia-rodrigo.md

 All I want is love that lasts
 Is all I want too much to ask?
 Is it something wrong with me?
-Oh, ooh
+Oh, oh
 All I want is a good guy
 Are my expectations far too high?
 Try my best but what can I say?